Skip to content

 enterprise T1036 Masquerading Use tools that restrict program execution via application control by attributes other than file name for common operating system utilities that are needed.

-enterprise T1036.005 Match Legitimate Name or Location Use tools that restrict program execution via application control by attributes other than file name for common operating system utilities that are needed.
+enterprise T1036.005 Match Legitimate Resource Name or Location Use tools that restrict program execution via application control by attributes other than file name for common operating system utilities that are needed.

-enterprise T1036.008 Masquerade File Type Ensure that input sanitization is performed and that files are validated properly before execution; furthermore, implement a strict allow list to ensure that only authorized file types are processed.1 Restrict and/or block execution of files where headers and extensions do not match.
+enterprise T1036.008 Masquerade File Type Ensure that input sanitization is performed and that files are validated properly before execution; furthermore, implement a strict allow list to ensure that only authorized file types are processed.21 Restrict and/or block execution of files where headers and extensions do not match.

-enterprise T1106 Native API Identify and block potentially malicious software executed that may be executed through this technique by using application control 3 tools, like Windows Defender Application Control4, AppLocker, 5 6 or Software Restriction Policies 7 where appropriate.
-8
+enterprise T1106 Native API Identify and block potentially malicious software executed that may be executed through this technique by using application control 15 tools, like Windows Defender Application Control4, AppLocker, 5 6 or Software Restriction Policies 16 where appropriate.
+17

 enterprise T1505 Server Software Component -